 With over 12,000 contacts per year the Butterfly Foundation’s National Helpline is often the first point of contact for Australians concerned by an eating disorder or body image issue.

-With the recent announcement of Medicare funding we expect the demand for practitioners with an understanding of eating disorders to increase as more people gain access to affordable and appropriate eating disorders treatments.
+With the recent announcement of a dedicated single Medicare Benefits Scheme item number for eating disorder treatment for those with severe and complex illness, we expect the demand for practitioners with an understanding of eating disorders to increase as more people gain access to affordable and appropriate eating disorders treatments.

 The Butterfly National Helpline aims to provide appropriate referrals to professionals screened for an understanding of eating disorders so people Australia wide can get help in recovering or caring for someone with an eating disorder.